susudo10/Group18--GCGO--PLP1/README.md

+HOW TO RUN THESE PROJECT:

+1. clone or fork the project

+2. switch to main branch

+3. Activate your virtual environment by running python -m venv [any name]

+4. run pip install -r requirements.txt

+5. create and .env file and create the variable that are DB_HOST, DB_USER, DB_PASSWORD, DB_NAME, DB_PORT. you can use database of your choice. in my case am using Aiven

+6. open the application and run main.py to interact with the application

+FEATURES PRESENT IN THESE PROJECT

 Financial Aid Management System
 This program is a comprehensive system designed to manage student information, financial aid programs, and the allocation of aid.
 It features a command-line interface for easy interaction and uses an SQLite database for persistent data storage.